-Research for pay: In some cases, you can be paid to conduct research-related activities.
-As with research for credit, you must be involved in a biology-related research project, and not simply providing services that are only distantly related to research goals.
+Research for pay: You can also be paid to conduct research-related activities.
+As with research for credit, you should be involved in a biology-related research project, and not simply providing services that are only in support of research efforts (e.g., washing glassware or preparing media).
 Current pay rates are ~\$10-12/hr depending on experience.
-After you and your faculty member agree to the terms, you must visit the Biology finance office to complete appropriate paperwork to get paid.
-You will then be responsible for completing bi-weekly timesheets that your faculty mentor signs.
-You should register for BIOL 2698 if a freshman or sophomore, or 4698 if a junior or senior.
-Although these are audit-only, no-credit courses that do not count towards your program of study, they allow you to document your paid research experience on your transcript.
-Your faculty mentor must provide permission for you to register by emailing Benita Black (include student name and GT ID#).
+After you and the faculty mentor agree to the terms, you should visit the Biological Sciences finance office to complete appropriate paperwork to get paid.
+You will then be responsible for completing bi-weekly timesheets that the faculty mentor signs.
+Questions related to hiring procedures should be directed to studenthire@biology.gatech.edu, and questions related to timesheet should be directed to biotimesheet@biology.gatech.edu.

+If you are hired at the start of a semester, you should register for APPH or BIOL 4698.
+In rare situations, students with fewer than 60 GT credit hours may be asked to register for APPH or BIOL 2698 if the faculty mentor deems this more appropriate for the duties to be conducted.
+Although these are audit-only, no-credit courses that do not count towards a student's degree requirements, they allow the School to track paid research and the student to document paid research experience on the transcript.
+The faculty mentor must provide permission to register by emailing the Undergraduate Coordinator (include student name, GT ID#, and course number).

 Research as a volunteer: You may volunteer to conduct research-related activities.
-These arrangements are informal and the work can be negotiated between you and your faculty advisor.
-You must fill out the Georgia Tech Agreement for Volunteer Services form available from the Biology office to officially recognize the volunteer relationship.
+Volunteer arrangements are informal and the work can be negotiated between you and your faculty mentor.
+You should complete the Georgia Tech Agreement for Volunteer Services form available from the Biological Sciences office to officially recognize the volunteer relationship.

-Research for credit or pay outside of the School of Biological Sciences: You can conduct research in other Schools within Georgia Tech or even in institutions outside of Georgia Tech, and obtain credit for BIOL 2698, BIOL 2699, BIOL 4690, BIOL 4698, or BIOL 4699 (BIOL 4910 can only be taken with a School of Biological Sciences faculty member who holds a major or minor, but not courtesy-only, appointment in Biology).
-In this case, you have to have an official co-supervisor within Biology who will serve as the instructor of record (and second reader in the case of BIOL 4690).
-Note that a co-supervisor is not needed if your faculty mentor has a minor or courtesy appointment within the School of Biological Sciences.
+Research for credit or pay outside of the School of Biological Sciences: You can conduct research in other Schools within Georgia Tech, or in institutions outside of Georgia Tech, and obtain credit for BIOL 4690, 4698, 4699, or 4910.
+In rare situations, students with fewer than 60 GT credit hours may be asked to register for BIOL 2699 if the faculty mentor determines the research activities are more suited for this designation.
+Because the faculty mentor is not affiliated directly with the School of Biological Sciences, you will need to have an official co-supervisor within Biological Sciences who will serve as the instructor of record (and second reader in the case of BIOL 4690 and 4910).
+Note that a co-supervisor is not needed if the faculty mentor has an adjunct or courtesy appointment within the School of Biological Sciences.